Rampur District, Uttar Pradesh

 List of Tehsils in Rampur District

 Rampur District is divided into 6 Tehsils for administrative and revenue purposes.
 In total, there are 1,202 villages under these tehsils.
-The table below lists each tehsil along with village count and geographical area.
+The table below lists each tehsil along with village count and area.

 Sl.
 No.TehsilVillagesArea (km²)